Duke Student Alumni Board

 Area of Study: Evolutionary Anthropology

-Angela Anaeme is a freshman from Gilbert, Arizona in this Trinity College of Arts and Sciences at Duke University.
+Angela Anaeme is a freshman from Gilbert, Arizona in the Trinity College of Arts and Sciences at Duke University.
 She is pursuing an undergraduate degree in Evolutionary Anthropology and Global Health with hopes to pursue a career in medicine.
 Through these disciplines, she hopes to approach the field of medicine through a more humanitarian lens and better understand the disparities in health care quality throughout various cultures and communities.
 Angela comes from a multicultural background herself, as her mother immigrated from the Philippines while her father immigrated from Nigeria.
 Her unique heritage has played a significant role in her upbringing, and she is passionate about giving back to her family's community.
 Consequently, she has created her own community service program, Project Balikbayan, which collects donated clothes, toys, and non-perishable goods to ship to the orphanage in her family's hometown of Pampanga, Philippines.
 Angela also works as a medical assistant at a wound care facility in Arizona during her visits back home, where she has fostered many relationships with the patients.
-Extracurricularly, Angela is a member of the Duke Dancing Devils and will begin working as a Resident Assistant on East Campus next fall.
+Extracurricularly, Angela is a member of the Duke Dancing Devils and works as a Resident Assistant on East Campus.
 In her spare time, she enjoys listening to music, playing violin and piano, and watching movies.

 Ryan Arredondo JD'20